Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 In another beautiful experiment, \textcite{Vazquez2012} have been able to perform a two-path experiment employing a special molecular design, as shown in Fig. \ref{ft8a}.
 Ideally, one expects the conductance to increase by a factor of four when adding a second parallel channel.
 In the measurement, a factor of three has been observed, which indeed exceeds significantly the classical limit of two.

 Particularly strong effects of {\qi} occur in molecules that exhibit a Fano-type anti-resonance.
-Motivated by theoretical considerations such as presented in Sect.~\ref{ss.QI}, molecules have been synthesized that indeed exhibit a pronounced conductance suppression as was predicted.
-For example, Gu\'edon {\it et al.} have observed that the transmission through an anthraquinone unit is strongly suppressed as compared to an anthracene, as illustrated in Fig.~\ref{ft8}.
-By a combination of DFT and tight-binding calculations the authors argue that this effect can be interpreted in terms of destructive {\qi}.
+Motivated by theoretical considerations, see Sec.~\ref{ss.QI}, molecules have been synthesized that exhibit the predicted conductance suppression.
+For example, Gu\'edon {\it et al.} have observed that the conductance through an anthraquinone unit is strongly suppressed as compared to anthracene, see Fig.~\ref{ft8}.
+By combining DFT and tight-binding calculations the authors argue that this effect results from destructive {\qi}; see Fig.~\ref{Fig:Guedon2012b} for computed transmissions.

 In a further experiment by \textcite{Garner2018} a bicyclo[2.2.2]octasilane moiety has been employed.
 The {\qi}-induced conduction suppression was so strong that the transmission fell below the vacuum value associated with the gap deprived of its molecular bridge, which represents a `single-molecule insulator.'